 Cyprus based illustrator Abi Daker created this gorgeously detailed wall mural for the Bank of China.
 "My attention to detail and strong drawing technique means that my work is ideally suited to creating illustrated maps, panoramic cityscapes and perspective drawings," she explains.
 We love the use of a singular colour with this one.

-This brilliant vinyl sticker was created by Tahgasa Bertram, otherwise known as his illustration alias Sweaty Eskimo.
-Bertram has worked with a number of clients to produce some pretty inspiring wall murals, and this creation perfectly captures the social media brand's colour scheme and services.
+This brilliant office mural was created by Tahgasa Bertram, otherwise known as his illustration alias Sweaty Eskimo, for Pitch Marketing group's London office.
+Bertram has worked with a number of clients to produce some pretty inspiring wall murals.

-Now here's an office wall mural that will certainly catch the eye!
-Singapore designers Ministry of Design completed this office interior for advertising agency Leo Burnett that features a drawing of the company's founder spread across the walls and floor, wielding a scaled-up model of a pencil.
+We couldn't not include this eye-catching office wall mural.
+Singapore-based agency Ministry of Design completed this office interior for advertising agency Leo Burnett.
+It features a drawing of the company's founder spread across the walls and floor, wielding a scaled-up model of a pencil.
 Incredible work.

 Husband and wife Dan and Kozue Kitchens are the couple behind Kozyndan, an LA-based artistic team, known for their digitally painted pencil drawings of contemporary urban cityscapes and surreal interior spaces.
-The duo's latest endeavour is this huge 45-foot underwater-inspired mural, created for PR company The Audience in LA.
+On a larger scale, the duo created this 45-foot underwater-inspired mural for PR company The Audience in LA.